cvsvensson/Adiabatic-nonabelian-braiding-of-imperfect-Majoranas/README.md

-# MajoranaBraiding
+# Adiabatic nonabelian braiding of imperfect Majoranas

-This repository contains the code used for the paper:
+This repository contains the code used for the paper
-**Adiabatic nonabelian braiding of imperfect Majoranas** by
+> **Adiabatic nonabelian braiding of imperfect Majoranas** \
-*Maximilian Nitsch, Viktor Svensson, William Samuelson, Konstantin Nestmann, Jeroen Danon, Karsten Flensberg, Rubén Seoane Souto and Martin Leijnse*.
+> *Maximilian Nitsch, Viktor Svensson, William Samuelson, Konstantin Nestmann, Jeroen Danon, Karsten Flensberg, Rubén Seoane Souto and Martin Leijnse*.

 Figure 3 in the paper can be reproduced by running `scripts/main_paper_figure.jl`.